saylordotorg/course_trycollege101/Intro.md

+---
+layout: default
+title: "Try College 101"
+course_description: "An introduction to the basic academic, professional, and personal skills you will need to be successful in college."
+next: ../Unit01
+previous: ../../../
+---
-Course Syllabus for " Try College 101"
+Course Syllabus for "Try College 101"
 --------------------------------------

 This course is designed to equip you with the basic academic,